tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A "signature_algorithms" ({{signature-algorithms}}) extension which indicates the signature algorithms which the client can accept.
 - A "pre_shared_key" ({{pre-shared-key-extension}}) extension which
-  contains a a list of symmetric keys known to the client and a "psk_key_exchange_modes" ({{pre-shared-key-exchange-modes}}) extension which indicates the key exchange modes that may be used with PSKs.
+  contains a list of symmetric keys known to the client and a "psk_key_exchange_modes" ({{pre-shared-key-exchange-modes}}) extension which indicates the key exchange modes that may be used with PSKs.